quayzar/git-optimized-wordpress/README.md

  3. Open this new file and make the following changes:
   * Provide `ADDL_SUBDIR` (if any).
   * Enter the database credentials.
+  * If SSL is enabled for this environment, set `SSL_ENABLED` to `true`, then uncomment the "Redirect site through SSL" section of `.htaccess`.
   * [Generate](https://api.wordpress.org/secret-key/1.1/salt/) and add environment-specific salts & keys.
   * Configure the debug settings.
   * Remove the `die` warning at the bottom.